Doxuno

 - Low-voltage data/communications rough-in

-Subcontractor shall perform all work in a good and workmanlike manner, in accordance with the project plans, specifications, drawings, and any addenda provided by GC.
-All work shall conform to applicable building codes, industry standards, and manufacturer specifications.
-Subcontractor acknowledges receipt and review of the relevant portions of the project plans and specifications pertaining to the scope of work described herein.
+Subcontractor shall perform all work in a good and workmanlike manner, in accordance with the project plans, specifications, and applicable building codes, and shall coordinate with the GC and other trades to avoid delay or interference.

 3.